-This endeavour was born out of a partnership between the Trevor Parry Centre (TPC; Community Rehabilitation Centre), Southern Mental Health, Southern Adelaide Local Health Network; and the University of South Australia, blending together the UniSA team’s research focus on nutrition and diet for physical and mental health, and the Southern Mental Health team’s commitment to improving the health and wellbeing of their consumers.
+This endeavour was born out of a partnership between the Trevor Parry Centre (TPC; Community Rehabilitation Centre), Mental Health Directorate, Southern Adelaide Local Health Network; and the University of South Australia, blending together the UniSA team’s research focus on nutrition and diet for physical and mental health, and the Southern Mental Health team’s commitment to improving the health and wellbeing of their consumers.

 There is widespread concern regarding the detrimental effects of modern, typically Western dietary patterns, i.e. excessive consumption of food that is energy dense and nutritionally poor, and inadequate intake of whole, unprocessed foods containing essential nutrients, on physical health and obesity.
 Mediterranean-style diets have been associated with improved cardiovascular health and decreased mortality, protective benefits for cancer, obesity and diabetes and sustainable weight loss.

 However relatively little attention has been given to the implications of these dietary patterns for society’s mental health problems – which afflict around 1 in 4 people at some stage during their lifetime.
 This lack of attention to the role of diet in mental health is surprising given the brain’s requirements for essential nutrients from food for its development, structure and ongoing function.